 Oregon's temperature standard provides a framework for how the loading capacity is distributed between human sources of warming and background sources.
 The HUA at OAR 340-041-0028(12)(b)(B) identifies the portion of the loading capacity reserved for human uses.
-The rule requires that wasteload and load allocations restrict all NPDES point sources and nonpoint TMDLs for the Willamette Subbasins, Technical Support Document sources to a cumulative increase of no greater than 0.30°C (0.5°F) above the applicable criteria after complete mixing in the waterbody, and at the POMI.
+The rule requires that wasteload and load allocations restrict all NPDES point sources and nonpoint sources to a cumulative increase of no greater than 0.30°C (0.5°F) above the applicable criteria after complete mixing in the waterbody, and at the POMI.
 DEQ allocated a thermal load equivalent to a 0.30°C increase to human sources and the remainder of the loading capacity to background sources.
 Distribution of the human use allowance is discussed in 9.1.

-9.1 Human use allowance (HUA)
+9.1 \Human use allowance (HUA)